Reducing the Likelihood of a Dementia Diagnosis by Taking Care of Your Teeth

 Who would have thought that plaque build-up in your mouth relates to plaque build-up in your body and in the brain?
 You’ve heard that memory loss is associated with plaques and tangles.
 Chronic diseases that affect the circulatory system increase the likelihood of a diagnosis of memory loss.
 Plaque is present in the mouth and in the bloodstream.
 The simple act of having your teeth cleaned is a protective factor for your overall health.

 For those of you working in industries where you commonly come into contact with persons diagnosed with dementia, you are aware that a decline in functional capacity resulted in this diagnosis.
 What one simple daily activity can you take to prevent your own functional decline?
 Brush and floss your teeth twice daily.
+This simple action may eliminate on factor and reduce the likelihood of a dementia diagnosis.

 Oral health affects higher level functional capacity meaning physical, cognitive and social communication abilities.2 One might ask the logic of this statement.
-As with many self-care activities, not brushing teeth creates a chain reaction of events of which we are not aware.
+As with many self-care activities, not brushing our teeth creates a chain reaction of events of which we are not aware.

 Tooth loss is a function of not taking care of our teeth.